-Located on a historic homestead in the pristine Sierra Valley just north of Lake Tahoe, you'll find the furniture artist's studio filled with a menagerie of artifacts, tools, vintage parts, organic findings and wood. ... lots of beautiful and exceptional hard woods.
+Located in the beautiful Paradise Valley of Montana, north of Yellowstone National Park and just south of Livingston, you'll find the artist's studio filled with a menagerie of artifacts, tools, vintage parts, organic findings and wood. ...
+Lots of beautiful and exceptional hard woods.

-Authenticity and tenacity, remnants of yesteryear, are alive and thriving today -
+Authenticity and tenacity, remnants of yesteryear, are alive and thriving here and now

-The artist's use of antique and modern technologies, along with a refreshing measure of remarkable skill and originality, are all elements of the seemingly magical process that takes place within his creative space.
+The artist's use of antique and modern mechanics, along with a refreshing measure of remarkable skill and originality, are all elements of the seemingly magical process that takes place within his creative space.

 The artist works primarily with California hardwoods such as walnut, oak, elm and madrone to create furniture of enduring value.